speters/NVME-4-CM4-PoE-Board/README.md

 The adapter seems to work fine on the CM4 board without fitting the passives (capacitors and LED).

+## Improvement ideas

+ * get out of the way for the CAM0 FPC cable

 ## Revisions

  * 0.8.2 finger board improvements, minor size adjustments